EvidentSecurity/esp-sdk-java/docs/StatRegionsApi.md

 StatRegionsApi apiInstance = new StatRegionsApi();
+Integer statId = 56; // Integer | The ID of the stat to retrieve region statistics for String include = "include_example"; // String | Related objects that can be included in the response:  region, stat See Including Objects for more information.
+Map<String, String> filter = new HashMap(); // Map<String, String> | Filter Params for Searching.
+Equality Searchable Attributes: [stat_id, type_id]
-Integer statId = 56; // Integer | The ID of the stat to retrieve region stats for String page = "{:number=>1,+:size=>20}"; // String | Page Number and Page Size.  number is the page number of the collection to return, size is the number of items to return per page
+String page = "{:number=>1,+:size=>20}"; // String | Page Number and Page Size.
+Number is the page number of the collection to return, size is the number of items to return per page. try {
-String include = "include_example"; // String | Related objects that can be included in the response:  region, stat See Including Objects for more information. try {
-    PaginatedCollection result = apiInstance.listForStat(statId, page, include);
+    PaginatedCollection result = apiInstance.listForStat(statId, include, filter, page);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling StatRegionsApi#listForStat");